wp-plugins/gravity-forms-salesforce/readme.txt

 == Screenshots ==

+1. Configure Salesforce field mapping.
+Set up custom objects.
+1. Integrate with more than one form.
-1. The Gravity Forms Salesforce Add-on settings page
+3. Salesforce.com settings page
-2. It's easy to integrate Gravity Forms with Salesforce: check a box in the "Advanced" tab of a form's Form Settings

 == Installation ==